vbhoyar/fa18-523-60/paper/paper.md

 most popular choices among the NoSQL databases [@www-mongomanual].

-### PyMongo

-The MongoDB is an open source database which stores information as flexible JSON-like documents.
-The documents can have any number, name, or hierarchy of fields information within it.
-The storing information in MangoDB document is differentthan relational database row data.
-The MongoDB can use as persistent, searchable Python dictionaries repository[@flask-pymongo].

-Three top-level packages for interacting with MongoDB are available in PyMongo distribution contains.
-The bson is an implementation of the BSON format, pymongo is a full-featured driver for ongoDB, and gridfs is a set of tools for working with the GridFS storage specification.
-The PyMongo is the official driver published by the Mongo to work with python.
-It is a Python distribution containing tools for working with MongoDB and is the recommended way to work with MongoDB from Python [@api-mongodb-com-api].

-The PyMongo supports MongoDB versions 2.6, 3.0, 3.2, 3.4, 3.6 and 4.0 [@github].
-The PyMongo has the features of thread-safe and provides built-in connection pooling for threaded applications.
-The PyMongo also support asynchronous frameworks like Gevent, asyncio, Tornado, or Twisted.
-It works with mod_wsgi also [@api.mongodb.com-FAQ].

-For representing dates and times in MongoDB documents, the PyMongo uses datetime objects.
-Because MongoDB assumes that dates and times are in UTC, care should be taken to ensure that dates and times written to the database reflect UTC [@api-mongodb-datetimes].

-Atlas is MongoDB, Inc.’s hosted MongoDB as a service offering.
-The Pymango can use to connect Atlas from python code.
-Connections to Atlas is secure connection and need TLS/SSL.
-For connections using TLS/SSL, PyMongo may require third party dependencies as determined by the version of Python.
-With Python 3.3+, can install PyMongo and any TLS/SSL-related dependencies using the pip tls command [@api.mongodb.com-atlas].

-Create a MongoClient to the running mongod instance is the first step when working with PyMongo.
-A single instance of MongoDB can support multiple independent databases.
-When working with PyMongo you access databases using attribute style access on MongoClient instances.
-In PyMongo we use dictionaries to represent documents [@api-mongodb-com-tutorial].

-The Pymango can install or upgrade with pip command.
-The pip is the recommended way to install Pymongo on all platforms.
-We can get the specific Pymongo version using pip commands [@api-mongodb-com-installation]. we can use easy_install from setuptools location (https://pypi.org/project/setuptools/) for installation and upgrade.
-There is another way to install Pymango directly from source (i.e. to stay on the bleeding edge.
-The install the C extension dependencies then check out the latest source from  GitHub and install the driver from the resulting tree [@api-mongodb-com-installation].

-The Pymango has some dependencies as it supports only CPython 2.6, 2.7, 3.4+, PyPy, and PyPy3.
-The GSSAPI authentication requires pykerberos on Unix or WinKerberos on Windows for installation.

-The first step when working with PyMongo is to create a MongoClient to the running mongod instance [@api-mongodb-com-tutorial].
-It will connect on the default host and port.
-If we want, we can also specify the host and port explicitly [@api-mongodb-com-tutorial].

 One MongoDb instance can connect multiple independent databases.
 The PyMongo use attribute style access on MongoClient instances to access databases.
 If attribute style access won’t work then can use dictionary style access to